pjabardo/CurveFit.jl/README.md

 ## Nonlinear least squares

-Sometimes the fitting function is not linear on the coefficients.
-In this case, givem an approximation of the coefficients, the function is linearized around this approximation and linear least squares is used to calculate a better approximation of the coefficients.
+Sometimes the fitting function is non linear with respect to the  fitting coefficients.
+In this case, given an approximation of the coefficients, the fitting function is linearized around this approximation and linear least squares is used to calculate a correction to the approximate coefficients.
 This iteration is repeated until convergence is reached.
 The fitting function has the following form:
 ```
-f(x1, x2, x3, ..., xn, a1, a2, ... ap) = 0
+f(x_1, x_2, x_3, ..., x_n, a_1, a_2, ...,  a_p) = 0
 ```
-where `xi` are the known data points and `ai` are the coefficients that should be calculated.
+where `xi` are the known data points and `ai` are the coefficients that should be fitted.

 The basic function that implements the nonlinear least squares has the following
 interface: